crdrisko/drychem/docs/primer.md

 - [Bash Scripts and Programs](#Bash-Scripts-and-Programs)

-## Utilities-API Modules
+## Utilities-API C++ Modules

-The C++ modules which make up the [public API](https://github.com/crdrisko/utilities-api/tree/master/include) of the repository are all organized in the same way, and by including the `module.hpp` file (which `#include`'s the internal files) features can be added to the module with no effect on the public API.
+The C++ modules which make up the [public API](https://github.com/crdrisko/utilities-api/tree/master/include) of this repository are all organized in the same way, and by including the `module.hpp` file (which `#include`'s the internal files) features can be added without changing the interface of the module.
+The following tree diagram shows how a sample module (Module 1), would be organized in the API:

 ```C++
 include